jeffschoonover416/jeffschoonover.dev-source/md-content/posts/2020/09/displaying-posts-by-date-async.md

 }
 ```

 The most important thing for me to wrap my head around with this code is that the observable `this.scully.available$` sends out a ScullyRoute array each time it fires.
-For my use case as a simple blog it should just need to be called once and I get the array that is in `/assets/scully-routes.json`.
+For my use case as a simple blog it should just need to be called once and I get the array that is in `/assets/scully-routes.json` (if it looks like a mess when you open it up, Shift+Alt+F in VS Code).
 I imported `ScullyRoute` from `@scullyio/ng-lib` and used it to type the observable stream to keep things straight and get type support.

 Here is my short explanation of the rxjs operators used in this code: